susl/compiler-in-fsharp/3-typechecker/slides/slides/index.md

 ### Abstract interpretation

-The process of breaking expression into sub-expressions, processing them separatelly and combining results is called *structural recursion*

-And using inference rules in such a way is called *abstract interpretation*

----

 Rules of that form may be used to specify a lot of different (but similar in structure) processes:

 - typing